 But I love this little carbine.
 Have since I first got one, in 9mm, several years ago.

 There are a lot of decent reasons to have a pistol caliber carbine.
-You can find my article discussing them here but briefly they are: about 15 percent increased power out of the same ammunition, much better sight radius for increased accuracy, reduced recoil and good ergonomics, and handling the same ammo as your pistol.
+They are: about 15 percent increased power out of the same ammunition, much better sight radius for increased accuracy, reduced recoil and good ergonomics, and handling the same ammo as your pistol.

 With the Sub-2000 you get all of these, plus a gun that seems to be well made for a decent price and that folds in half.
 Yeah, that’s right: you pull on the trigger guard, and the barrel hinges upwards.
 It closes on itself, locks in place, and you have a carbine that’ll fit into a pizza box or a laptop bag.
 When you want to use it, just release the locking mechanism, unfold it, and it snaps solidly back into being a carbine.
 That’s just cool.